-The latter two items in this list are also known as “loss of consortium” and can apply to any family member; but they are most appropriate damages for a spouse or minor children to recover.
-These are the people who will most strongly be harmed by the deceased person’s presence in their lives.
-It is also possible to pursue punitive damages in a North Carolina wrongful death case.
+The latter two items on this list are also known as “loss of consortium” and can apply to any family member.
+Still, they are typically recovered by a spouse or minor children.
+The deceased person’s absence will strongly affect these people.
+Pursuing punitive damages in a North Carolina wrongful death case is also possible.
 They are applicable only in cases involving egregiously wrongful acts.

 Punitive Damages in a North Carolina Wrongful Death Case

-Punitive damages could also be awarded.
-Under North Carolina law2, these damages are available “to punish a defendant for egregiously wrongful acts and to deter the defendant and others from committing similar wrongful acts.”
-In a case where compensatory damages are awarded, there can be punitive damages if there is “willful or wanton conduct” which can be proven by “clear and convincing evidence.”
+Under North Carolina law, punitive damages could also be awarded “to punish a defendant for egregiously wrongful acts and to deter the defendant and others from committing similar wrongful acts.”
+In a case where compensatory damages are awarded, there can be punitive damages if there is “willful or wanton conduct,” which can be proven by “clear and convincing evidence.”

-“Willful or wanton conduct” is defined as “the conscious and intentional disregard of and indifference to the rights and safety of others, which the defendant knows or should know is reasonably likely to result in injury, damage, or other harm.”
+“Willful or wanton conduct” is “the conscious and intentional disregard of and indifference to the rights and safety of others.
+The defendant knows or should know that their actions will reasonably result in injury, damage, or harm others.”

-Examples of Plaintiff in a Wrongful Death Case that Includes Punitive Damages
+Examples of Defendants in a Wrongful Death Case that Includes Punitive Damages

 - A medical device maker knew a product caused patients’ injuries but sold it anyway.

-- A nursing home operator failed to take proper care of a resident and, as a result, the person became seriously ill.
-The nursing home didn’t transport her to a hospital until it was too late, and she couldn’t be treated successfully.
-In these cases, you can sue a nursing home for the wrongful death.
+- A nursing home operator failed to properly care for a resident, making the person seriously ill.
+The nursing home did not transport her to a hospital until too late, and she could not be treated successfully.
+You can sue a nursing home for the wrongful death in these cases.

-- Two drivers raced each other on an interstate at high speeds, despite there being other vehicles on the road.
+- Two drivers raced each other on an interstate at high speeds despite the presence of other vehicles on the road.
 One of the drivers lost control and collided with a car, killing its driver.

 These types of cases can be complex, and our skilled wrongful death attorney will fight for all damages that apply to your case.
 Lakota believes in being bluntly honest with our clients.
-You can be sure he will let you know what compensatory options are — and are not — available to you.
-Give our team a call today at 828-333-5996 to learn about your legal options.
+He will let you know which compensatory options are available.

 Who Can File a Wrongful Death Claim in North Carolina?

 In most states, those who can legally bring a wrongful death claim are limited to close family members.
 However, in North Carolina, only a personal representative of the deceased’s estate can bring a wrongful death claim.
-There are several people who might serve the personal representative role.
+Several people could serve in the personal representative role.
 They include:

-Immediate Family Members – These would include a spouse or children, which also includes adopted children.
+Immediate Family Members – These are a spouse and biological or adopted children.
 In the case of a child’s death, a parent — including an unmarried parent — can bring a wrongful death claim.

-Distant Family Members – A grandparent, aunt, uncle or even a niece or nephew may be named as a personal representative of the deceased’s estate and can therefore bring a wrongful death lawsuit.
+Distant Family Members – A grandparent, aunt, uncle, niece, or nephew may be named a personal representative of the deceased’s estate and can bring a wrongful death lawsuit.

-Life Partners – Someone close to the deceased who is not married to, but lives with and shares a partnership with the deceased, can serve as a personal representative.
+Life Partners – Someone close to the deceased who is not married but lives with and shares a partnership with them can serve as a personal representative.

-There are a few other elements that must apply for a person to serve as a personal representative.
-North Carolina law states that a person simply needs to be older than 18, of sound mind, a resident of North Carolina, literate and not a felon (NC Gen. Stat. §28A-4-2)3.
-While the above list includes the most common people to serve in the role, the law leaves open an even wider range of people who could file a wrongful death claim on behalf of a decedent’s estate.
+A few other elements must apply for a person to serve as a personal representative.
+North Carolina law states that a person needs to be older than 18, of sound mind, a resident of North Carolina, literate, and not a felon (NC Gen. Stat. §28A-4-2).
+While the above list includes the most common people to serve in the role, the law leaves an even wider range of people who could file a wrongful death claim on behalf of a decedent’s estate.

 Who Can Be Sued for Wrongful Death in North Carolina?

-Whatever the situation was that gave rise to your wrongful death case, there will be some entity that can be sued.
-The core element of a wrongful death claim requires that a negligent act on the part of some party led to your loved one’s death.
-That means your loved one could have died in an accident, from an injury at work, or from use of a product.
-In each situation, there will be a defendant in the wrongful death lawsuit.
+The core element of a wrongful death claim requires that a negligent act by some party leads to a loved one’s death.
+That means your loved one could have died in an accident, from an injury at work, or from using a product.
+In each situation, the liable party will be named a defendant in a wrongful death lawsuit.

 Here are some examples of defendants in potential wrongful death cases:

-- A driver who is at fault in an auto accident that led to your loved one’s death
+- A driver at fault in an auto accident that led to your loved one’s death

 - The employer of the at-fault driver in an accident if some negligent behavior on the part of that employer led to the driver’s causing the accident